Osawatomie, Kansas, located in southwest Miami County on the Marais des Cygnes River, sits amid numerous trees and rolling hills.

 In 1866 the first state hospital for the insane was established about a mile northeast of Osawatomie.
 It would eventually become one of the largest institutions in the state.
 Though no longer called the “Kansas Insane Asylum,” the psychiatric hospital still exists and, since 1901, has been called the “Osawatomie State Hospital.”

-Before the Civil Civil War, the mentally ill were placed in poor houses, workhouses, or prisons when their families couldn’t take care of them.
-However, by the 1860s, Americans wanted to provide better assistance to the less fortunate, including the mentally ill.
+Before the Civil War, the mentally ill were placed in poor houses, workhouses, or prisons when their families couldn’t care for them.
+However, by the 1860s, Americans wanted better assistance for the less fortunate, including the mentally ill.
 Between 1825 and 1865, the number of insane asylums in the United States increased from nine to 62.
 “The Lodge,” as it was familiarly called in the beginning, was simply a farmhouse that admitted its first patient on November 5, 1866.
 It soon grew to an average patient population of 13.

-In no time, the two wards, which could accommodate 12 patients each plus the employees who cared for them were filled.
+The two wards, which could accommodate 12 patients each plus the employees who cared for them, were filled in no time.
 Two years later, construction of the Main Building began.
 When it was fully completed in 1886, the large brick structure ranged from two to five stories and contained two wings in which the patients lived.
 In the center were the administrative offices, pharmacy, dental clinic, canteen, and patients’ library.
 Afterward, the “Lodge” was used first as an isolation building for patients with smallpox, then as a farm building before it was torn down.

-Additional buildings were added over the years, and by the turn of the century, it included dormitories for employees, shops, an electric power plant, an ice house, bakery, laundry, barns, greenhouses, and a reservoir.
+Additional buildings were added over the years.
+By the turn of the century, it included dormitories for employees, shops, an electric power plant, an ice house, a bakery, laundry, barns, greenhouses, and a reservoir.
 In 1912, it could serve more than 1,000 patients.
-By the mid-20th century, newspapers began to run reports on the deplorable conditions of state-run hospitals, which included neglect, brutality, overcrowded facilities, and the use of restraints.
-Soon, the Governor and the legislature acted, and reform began that included new facilities and training programs for staff.
+By the mid-20th century, newspapers began to run reports on the deplorable conditions of state-run hospitals, including neglect, brutality, overcrowded facilities, and restraints.
+Soon, the Governor and the legislature acted, and reform began, including new facilities and staff training programs.